-Diabetes can lead to cataract or retinal conditions that result in blurred vision.
+Diabetes can lead to cataracts or retinal conditions that result in blurred vision.

-Age-related macular degeneration is a condition that causes a loss of vision in the macula.
+Age-related macular degeneration (AMD) causes a loss of vision in the macula.
 This is the part of the retina responsible for noticing detail in the central vision.

-Cataracts is the loss of transparency or clouding in the lens of the eye.
+Cataracts are the loss of transparency or clouding in the lens of the eye.

 Dry eyes can lead to blurry sight issues.

-Conditions that occur in the brain, like migraines, can lead to the blurriness of the eyes.
+Conditions that occur in the brain, like migraines, can lead to blurriness in one or both eyes.

 Presbyopia is age-related farsightedness.
-Typically, presbyopia causes blurred vision up close in both eyes, but may be more pronounced in one eye if you have different refractive errors in each eye.
+Typically, presbyopia causes blurred vision up close in both eyes.
+But it may be more pronounced in one eye if you have different refractive errors.

-Otherwise known as pink eye, conjunctivitis is the inflammation of the conjunctiva.
+Also called pink eye, conjunctivitis is an eye infection that causes inflammation of the conjunctiva.
 This is the thin and transparent membrane that is the white part of the eye.

 Eye strain occurs when eyes become tired from excessive use.
-This includes driving a car for long periods, working on the computer for a while, or reading for an extended time.
+This includes driving a car, working on the computer, or reading for an extended time.

-Preeclampsia refers to the high blood pressure and symptoms of liver or kidney damage that women experience after the 20th week of pregnancy.
+Preeclampsia is high blood pressure and liver or kidney damage symptoms that women experience after the 20th week of pregnancy.
 In rare cases, women can experience preeclampsia after giving birth.
 This is usually within 48 hours.

 Giant cell arteritis is a type of vasculitis.
 This is the inflammation of the blood vessels.
 In giant cell arteritis, the blood vessels found near the temples are swollen and constricted.
 This condition typically affects people over the age of 50.

-Keratitis is the result of eye injury, disease, infection, or wearing contact lenses for too long.
+Keratitis is an inflammatory condition that affects your cornea.
+Keratitis is usually the result of eye injury, disease, infection, or wearing contact lenses for too long.